TomChothia/TrainSecurity/README.txt

 Photos: pictures of spoofing the speed, the device and ETBN.

 JournalPaper.pdf: The draft of a journal paper that has been submitted to an engineering journal.
-This paper will appear after the conference paper, and cite it will cite the conference paper as previous work.
+This journal paper will appear after the conference paper, and cite the conference paper as previous work.